nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Adding an event: `task event`

-Adds an event into the task list.
+Adds a task of type event into the task list.

 Format: `task event m/ASSIGNOR d/DESCRIPTION t/DATE`

 Format: `task event o/ASSIGNEE d/DESCRIPTION t/DATE`

 * Adds an event with an assignor (m) or assignee (o), a description and a date.